thecloudexplorers/starter-kit-for-an-azure-iac-repository/src/iac/readme.md

 The main folder for any Infrastructure as Code files.
 As best practices dictate these are divided into two categories: modules and controllers.

-## Module
+## Modules

-These are essentially Bicep files that are used as a unit of code reuse.
+These are essentially IaC files that are used as a unit of code reuse.
 A module can encapsulate a single resource or set of resources, and can be called from controllers.
 This allows you to break down deployments into smaller, more manageable components, and reuse common pieces.